Skip to main content

 When do I pay stamp duty in Victoria?

-Victorian stamp duty (called land transfer duty) is due within 30 days of settlement.
+Victoria's land transfer duty is due within 30 days of settlement.
 It is typically managed by your conveyancer and deducted at settlement.

 What is the First Home Owner Grant in Victoria?

 Victoria offers a $10,000 First Home Owner Grant for new builds valued up to $750,000.
 Regional buyers may be eligible for a $20,000 grant.
-This grant applies to newly constructed homes only — not existing properties.
+This applies to newly built properties only — not existing residences.

 Are pensioners or concession card holders eligible for reduced stamp duty in Victoria?

 Yes.
-Pensioners with a concession card purchasing a property valued up to $750,000 as their primary residence may receive a 50% reduction in stamp duty.
+Pensioners with a concession card purchasing a property valued up to $750,000 as their primary residence may receive a 50% reduction in transfer duty.

 Can I negotiate stamp duty into my purchase price?

-No — stamp duty is a government tax calculated on the contract price and cannot be negotiated.
-However, where a property is priced at or near a threshold (e.g., $600,000 for the FHB exemption), negotiating the price below the threshold can yield significant savings.
+No — transfer duty is a government charge on the contract price and cannot be negotiated.
+However, where a property is priced near a threshold (e.g., $600,000 for the FHB exemption), negotiating below that figure can yield significant savings.

 This calculator is for estimation purposes only.
 Rates are based on Victoria government schedules current as of 2026 and may not reflect all circumstances.
 Always confirm your liability with a licensed conveyancer or solicitor.